Valley Heights Jr/Sr High School

 Valley Heights Jr/Sr High School is a public secondary school located between the cities of Blue Rapids and Waterville in Kansas.
 It is operated by Valley Heights USD 498 school district, and serves students of grades 7 to 12.

 History

 Valley Heights Jr/Sr High School was built shortly after the formation of Valley Heights USD 498 public school district in 1966, which serves the communities of Blue Rapids and Waterville, Kansas.
 In conjunction with VHHS, the Valley Heights Public School District operates an elementary school in each town, and a preschool in Waterville.

 Athletics

 VHHS participates in KSHSAA sanctioned events under the classification of 1A.
-Athletic activities at Valley Heights includes football, basketball, volleyball, cross country, track and field, and golf.
+Athletic activities at Valley Heights includes football, basketball, volleyball, cross country, baseball, softball, track and field, and golf.